-On average, for the five years 2013-2018, the growth rate has been adjusted down by close to 0.07 percentage points compared to the originally published results.
+On average, for the years 2014-2019, the growth rate has been adjusted upwards by close to 0.07 percentage points compared to the originally published results.
 The revisions of the individual quarters for a year differ due to the fact that the quarters are adjusted to obtain a reasonable relationship with the quarters in adjacent years.
-The greatest difference between the final annual calculation broken down by quarters and the initial calculation of a quarter was 1.1 percentage points, but the greatest negative revision was -1.0 percentage points.
+The greatest difference between the final annual calculation broken down by quarters and the initial calculation of a quarter was 1.0 percentage points, but the greatest negative revision was -1.0 percentage points.

 Seasonally adjusted series are revised in full on each computation date.
-Viewed over the 24 quarters of 2014-2019, the average revision of the seasonally adjusted quarterly rate of growth was just shy of 0.2 percentage points on the first revision occasion, calculated in absolute figures, then gradually decreasing to 0.1 before the final annual calculation once again leads to a major revision.
+Viewed over the 24 quarters of 2014-2020, the average revision of the seasonally adjusted quarterly rate of growth was just shy of 0.2 percentage points on the first revision occasion, calculated in absolute figures, then gradually decreasing to 0.1 before the final annual calculation once again leads to a major revision.
 The revisions have (before the annual calculation) ranged from -0.8 to 0.6 percentage points.

-The revisions of the GDP indicator can be expected to be slightly larger than in other quarterly calculations, because it has a more preliminary and incomplete basis.
-When testing the GDP indicator on historical data, it has emerged that the average absolute standard error is 0.3 percentage points on annualised GDP growth compared with the first ordinary quarterly outcome.
+The revisions of the GDP indicator can be expected to be slightly larger than in other quarterly calculations, since the indicator relies on more preliminary and incomplete sources.
+Based on a comparison with the first release of the eight regular accounts since 2020Q1, the average absolute standard error of the indicator is 0.4 percentage points on annualised GDP growth.